-AI Agents drive revenue growth for Global B2B enterprises, reveals 2025 SRM report by Responsive - Express Computer
+AI agents drive revenue growth for global B2B enterprises, reveals 2025 SRM report by responsive - Express Computer

 The research, which surveyed 726 global revenue leaders and practitioners, identified a widening gap between Leaders and Novices.
 AI usage was a clear differentiator: more than half of AI adopters report increasing headcount, compared to just 27% of companies not using AI, a data point that challenges fears around AI-driven job loss.

 “The 2025 Strategic Response Management Report makes it clear: AI isn’t just a tool; it’s both a force multiplier and a catalyst for transforming how organisations compete and win,” said Responsive CEO, Ganesh Shankar.
 “When strategic response teams are empowered with AI, they gain sharper insights, faster decision-making, and greater agility.
-The most successful organisations are those investing in this synergy, amplifying human expertise with AI to democratise knowledge, unlock higher win rates and accelerate revenue growth.”
+The most successful organisation to democratise knowledge, unlock higher win rates and accelerate revenue growth.”

 High-performing organisations are going beyond basic AI investment.
 They’re using it strategically to drive competitive advantage.
 Instead of confining AI to routine task automation, Leaders are applying it to more sophisticated areas, such as decision-making and workflow orchestration.
 While many organisations remain focused on tactical AI implementations, the data reveals that Leaders are unlocking greater value through a more strategic and integrated approach across the entire pursuit lifecycle.